SOSkr/palworld-reset-scirpt/README.md

-# palworld-server-scirpt
+# palworld-reset-scirpt
-When the memory is insufficient, Automatically restart the Palworld game service and send notifications to iPhone and WeCom robots.
+When the memory is insufficient, Automatically restart the Palworld server and send notifications to Discord.

 # The places you need to modify.
-{wecomkey} ： Your own WeCom key.
+DISCORD_URL： Your own webhock for Discord.
-{barkkey}：  The Key of a Mobile Push Notification App: Bark

 # Available memory limit (unit: MB), here is 300MB.
 MEM_LIMIT=300

+# Maximum execution time to restart, in seconds
-# Restart PalServer.sh every four hours.
+SEC_LIMIT=14400 # Restart PalServer.sh every four hours.
-if ((SECONDS >= 14400));